-FUNCTION DESCRIPTION Audio Settings Mute Volume Treble Bass Power On/Off Ring Tone See "Adjusting the sound" on page 41 for details.
-Lamp Settings Lamp Mode See "Setting Lamp mode as Economic" on page 56 for details.
-Reset Lamp Timer See "Resetting the lamp timer" on page 60 for details.
-Equivalent Lamp Hour See "Getting to know the lamp hour" on page 56 for details on how the total lamp hour is calculated.
-21 HDMI Settings HDMI Format Selects appropriate HDMI format automatically or manually.
+FUNCTION DESCRIPTION Audio Settings Mute Volume Treble Bass Power On/Off Ring Tone See "Adjusting the sound" on page 40 for details.
+5. S Lamp Settings Lamp Mode See "Setting Lamp mode as Economic" on page 53 for details.
+Reset Lamp Timer See "Resetting the lamp timer" on page 57 for details.
+Equivalent Lamp Hour See "Getting to know the lamp hour" on page 53 for details on how the total lamp hour is calculated.
+YSTEM S HDMI Settings HDMI Format Selects appropriate HDMI format automatically or manually.
 HDMI Amplifier Gain Adjusts the appropriate HDMI amplifier gain automatically or manually.
-SYSTE High Altitude Mode A mode for operation in high altitude areas.
-See "Operating in a high altitude environment" on page 41 for details.
-SYSTEM SETUP: Advanced menu Security Settings Change password You will be asked to enter the current password before changing to a new one.
-See "Utilizing the password function" on page 27 for details.
-Power on Lock See "Locking control keys" on page 40 for details.
-Advance Baud Rate Selects a baud rate that is identical with your computer's so that you can connect the projector using a suitable RS-232 cable and update or download the projector's firmware.
-This function is intended for qualified service personnel. ed men Test Pattern Selecting On enables the function and the projector displays the grid test pattern.
+ETUP: High Altitude Mode A mode for operation in high altitude areas.
+See "Operating in a high altitude environment" on page 40 for details.
+5. SYSTEM SETUP: Advanced menu Security Settings Change password You will be asked to enter the current password before changing to a new one.
+See "Utilizing the password function" on page 26 for details.
+Power on Lock See "Locking control keys" on page 39 for details.
+Baud Rate Selects a baud rate that is identical with your computer's so that you can connect the projector using a suitable RS-232 cable and update or download the projector's firmware.
+This function is intended for qualified service personnel.
+Test Pattern Selecting On enables the function and the projector displays the grid test pattern.
 It helps you adjust the image size and focus and check that the projected image is free from distortion.
 Closed Caption Selects the screen to display closed captioning text if available.
-Standby Monitor Out Selecting On enables the function.
-The projector can output a VGA signal when it is in standby mode and the COMPUTER and MONITOR OUT sockets are correctly connected to devices.
-See "Connecting a computer or monitor" on page 18 for how to make the connection.
-Enabling this function slightly increases the standby power consumption.
-Lan Control Settings Sets the networking and remote management of the projector.
-See "Controlling the projector through a Lan environment" on page 43 for details.
+LED Indicator Selecting On enables the function and the POWER LED on the control panel lights when the project is in use.
 Reset All Settings Returns all settings to the factory preset values.
 The following settings will still remain: PC & Component YPbPr Tuning, Language, Projector Position, High Altitude Mode, Security Setting, Panel Key Lock and Baud Rate.

 FUNCTION (default setting/ value) DESCRIPTION (default setting/value) Shows the current signal source.
-Shows the current signal source.
-Z Picture Mode Shows the selected mode in the PICTURE menu. ÖR!
+Shows the current signal source. Ξ Picture Mode Shows the selected mode in the PICTURE menu.
 Resolution Shows the native resolution of the input signal.
-INFORMATION menu Color System Shows input system format, NTSC, PAL, SECAM, or RGB.
-Equivalent Lamp Hour Displays the number of hours the lamp has been used. enu Firmware Version Displays the firmware version of the projector.
+Shows the native resolution of the input signal.
+MAT Color System Shows input system format, NTSC, PAL, SECAM, or RGB.
+Picture Mode Shows the selected mode in the PICTURE mer Resolution Shows the native resolution of the input signal Color System Shows input system format, NTSC, PAL, SECA Equivalent Lamp Hour Displays the number of hours the lamp has been been been been been been been bee Displays the number of hours the lamp has been used. enu Firmware Version Displays the firmware version of the projector.